-Tens of thousands of visas revoked in Trump travel ban
+Trump's travel ban has revoked 60,000 visas for now

-WASHINGTON (Reuters) - Tens of thousands of visas were revoked under U.S. President Donald Trump's travel ban affecting seven Muslim-majority countries, the State Department said on Friday.
+NEW YORK/WASHINGTON (Reuters) - About 60,000 visas were revoked under U.S. President Donald Trump's executive order temporarily halting immigration from seven Muslim-majority countries, the State Department said on Friday, in one of several government communications clarifying how the order is being rolled out.

-"Fewer than 60,000 individuals' visas were provisionally revoked to comply with the executive order," said William Cocks, a spokesman for consular affairs at the State Department.
+The revocation means the government voided travel visas for people trying to enter the United States but the visas could be restored later without a new application, said William Cocks, a spokesman for consular affairs at the State Department.

+"We will communicate updates to affected travelers following the 90-day review," he said.

 Earlier news reports, citing a government attorney at a federal court hearing, put the figure at more than 100,000 visas.